 The importance of increasing kōkako numbers:

 In 1997 there were 26 kōkako included in a research project in the northern portion of the forest, but in 2001 in the first full census there were 64 overall in the conservation area.
-In the latest census (2022), 124 adult kōkako were counted, but this is a concerning decline from the previous survey carried out in 2015.
-The Trust is in the process of instigating several measures to reverse this trend.
+In the latest census (2025), 180 adult kōkako were counted, and this was a significant recovery from a previous decline which initiated extensive improvements in bait station layout and all-year round pest trapping.

 Kaharoa kōkako are a surviving remnant of the original local population (relict).
 Forty-eight Kaharoa kōkako, so far, have been translocated to other areas to help found new populations or to add genetic diversity in existing ones.
 Translocations are managed on a national basis by the Kōkako Recovery Group (DOC).